luthfiadityaa/SimeDarby-Wiki/Project-Overview.md

 # Boards
 - [Agile Practice](/Agile-Planning)
-  Boards in Azure DevOps is a visual tool used to manage work items and track progress in a project.
+  Boards in Azure DevOps used to manage work items and track progress in a project.
 It provides a clear overview of tasks, status, and flow through different stage.